Sean Chu: Allegation of sexual assault

 In October 2021, news broke that Chu had been found guilty of professional misconduct in relation to sexual contact with a minor while he was a police officer with the Calgary Police Service by his own admission.
 Chu says he was unaware of the victim's age.
 The incident took place in 1997, when Chu was 34, and the victim was 16.
 Chu was investigated for two allegations: one for bringing the victim into his home in the "early morning hours" and the other for sexual misconduct in his actions with the victim.
 Following a hearing, Chu was convicted on one count of misconduct.
 The victim pursued the matter for nine years, before a publication ban was lifted.

 Investigative reporting by CTV News uncovered that Chu had been asked to drop the girl off at her house at the request of another officer, but instead took her to his house.
 Chu's claim that he had met the minor at an establishment that was an "18-plus licensed establishment" was called into question, as the location was a public restaurant.
 Allegedly, the victim was then sexually assaulted in Chu's home, with Chu allegedly pulling out his Calgary Police Service handgun to coerce the victim.
 Reports following the incident's internal investigation stated that: “disturbing in the evidence presented by Constable Chu was his readiness to use police business cards, police pagers and his police appeal to enhance his off-duty personal life.”

 Calls for Chu's resignation rose following these allegations, with #ResignSeanChu trending on Twitter.
 Bipartisan calls from both the UCP's Leela Aheer and the NDP's Janis Irwin called for his immediate resignation as a Calgary city councillor, following his reelection with a majority of 52 votes.
 Their calls were later joined by Premier of Alberta Jason Kenney, Minister of Municipal Affairs Ric McIver, and MP Michelle Rempel Garner.
 Fellow Calgary city council member Kourtney Branagan stated in a social media post that she herself was a victim of sexual assault and that "[we] cannot send a signal to the women of this city that those in leadership positions who are guilty of offences against women and minors are allowed to hold power."
-Chu has faced calls to resign from all members of Calgary's city council including newly elected mayor Jyoti Gondek.
+Chu has faced calls to resign from all members of Calgary's city council including mayor Jyoti Gondek.

-Gondek stated she will refuse to swear Chu in as a city councillor, requesting that the provincial government intervene due to Chu's refusal to step down.
+Gondek stated she would refuse to swear Chu in as a city councillor, requesting that the provincial government intervene due to Chu's refusal to step down.
 Gondek particularly emphasized the recall provisions within the Municipal Government Act and the Local Authorities Election Act, or Bill 52.

 On October 24, 2021, two protests in support and opposing Chu's resignation occurred at Olympic Plaza.
 Incoming mayor Gondek attended the rally to push Chu to resign.